 Navy is one of those colors that boasts the ability to evoke all kinds of emotions, depending on the tone.
 A deep blue hue is sometimes moody, always evocative, and continually proves to be both timeless and trendy.
-It works in masculine and feminine-feeling spaces, rooms large and small, and can transform any backdrop from your bedroom to your kitchen.
-With so many shades, tints, and tones available at our fingertips, where's a dweller and design-enthusiast to begin?
-To make navigating a sea of deep blues a little bit smoother, we tapped interior designers for the best navy paint ideas to implement on your next room redesign.
+It works in both masculine and feminine spaces, as well as rooms large and small.
+It can also transform any backdrop, from your bedroom to your kitchen.
+With so many shades, tints, and tones available at our fingertips, where's a dweller and design enthusiast to begin?
+To make navigating a sea of deep blues a little bit smoother, we tapped interior designers for the best navy paint ideas to implement in your next room redesign.
 Their picks are just a scroll away.

 - Color Family: Blues

 - Complementary Color: Orange